vladmirfox/pokeemerald-expansion/README.md

 [Please click here to visit our documentation page.](https://rh-hideout.github.io/pokeemerald-expansion/)

 ## **How do I update my version of pokeemerald-expansion?**
-0.- If you haven't set up a remote, run the command `git remote add RHH https://github.com/rh-hideout/pokeemerald-expansion`.
+- If you haven't set up a remote, run the command `git remote add RHH https://github.com/rh-hideout/pokeemerald-expansion`.
-1.- Check your current version.
+- Check your current version.
     - You can check in the debug menu's `Utilities -> Expansion Version` option.
     - If the option is not available, you possibly have version 1.6.2 or older.
 In that case, please check the [changelogs](docs/CHANGELOG.md) to determine your version based on the features available on your repository.
-2.- ***Important:*** If you are several versions behind, we recommend updating one minor version at a time, skipping directly to the latest patch version (eg, 1.5.3 -> 1.6.2 -> 1.7.4 and so on.
+- ***Important:*** If you are several versions behind, we recommend updating one minor version at a time, skipping directly to the latest patch version (eg, 1.5.3 -> 1.6.2 -> 1.7.4 and so on.
 Check the [online documentation site](https://rh-hideout.github.io/pokeemerald-expansion/CHANGELOG.html) to see the latest versions of each step.)
-3a.- Once you have your remote set up, run the command `git pull RHH expansion/X.Y.Z`, replacing X, Y and Z with the digits of the respective version you want to update to (eg, to update to 1.9.3, use `git pull RHH expansion/1.9.3`).
+- Once you have your remote set up, run the command `git pull RHH expansion/X.Y.Z`, replacing X, Y and Z with the digits of the respective version you want to update to (eg, to update to 1.9.3, use `git pull RHH expansion/1.9.3`).
     - ***Important:*** If you are several versions behind, we recommend updating one minor version at a time, skipping directly to the latest patch version (eg, 1.5.3 -> 1.6.2 -> 1.7.4 and so on)
-3b.- Alternatively, you can update to unreleased versions of the expansion.
-    - ***master (stable):*** It contains unreleased **bugfixes** that will come in the next patch version.
-To merge, use `git pull RHH master`.
-    - ***upcoming (unstable, with potential bugs):*** It contains unreleased **features** that will come in the next minor version.
+- Alternatively, you can update to unreleased versions of the expansion. a- ***master (stable):*** It contains unreleased **bugfixes** that will come in the next patch version.
+To merge, use `git pull RHH master`. b- ***upcoming (unstable, with potential bugs):*** It contains unreleased **features** that will come in the next minor version.
 To merge, use `git pull RHH upcoming`.

 ### Please consider crediting the entire [list of contributors](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Credits) in your project, as they have all worked hard to develop this project :)

 ## Who maintains the project?
 The project was originally started by DizzyEgg alongside other contributors.

-The project has now gotten larger and DizzyEgg is now maintaining the project as part of the ROM Hacking Hideout community.
-Some members of this community are taking on larger roles to help maintain the project.
+Now it is maintained by a team in the ROM Hacking Hideout's community called the "Expansion Senate".
+ROM Hacking Hideout (RHH for short) is a Discord-based ROM hacking community specialized in Pokémon romhacks.
+A lot of the discussion in regards of the development of the project happens there.

+[Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)

 ## There's a bug in the project.
 How do I let you guys know?
-Please submit any issues with the project [here](https://github.com/rh-hideout/pokeemerald-expansion/issues).
-Make sure that the issue wasn't reported by someone else by searching using the filters.
+Please submit any issues with the project [here](https://github.com/rh-hideout/pokeemerald-expansion/issues) and make sure that the issue wasn't reported by someone else by searching using the filters.
+You may also join the Discord server to try getting more in-depth support from the team and other members of the server.

 ## Can I contribute even if I'm not a member of ROM Hacking Hideout?
 Yes!
-Contributions are welcome via Pull Requests and they will be reviewed by maintainers.
-Don't feel discouraged if we take a bit to review your PR, we'll get to it.
+Contributions are welcome via Pull Requests and they will be reviewed by maintainers in due time.
+Also, *please follow the Pull Request template and feel free to discuss how the reviews are being handled. **Communication is key!***  Don't feel discouraged if we take a bit to review your PR, we'll get to it.

-## What is the ROM Hacking Hideout?
-A Discord-based ROM hacking community that has many members who hack using the disassembly and decompilation projects for Pokémon.
-Quite a few contributors to the original feature branches by DizzyEgg were members of ROM Hacking Hideout.
-You can call it RHH for short!

-[Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)

 ## What features are included?
 - ***IMPORTANT*❗❗ Read through these to learn what features you can toggle**: